mikegrudic/reaxion/docs/source/installation.rst

 in the top level directory.
 The required Python packages will automatically be installed as well.

-You can test your installation by importing the reaxion Python frontend in Python:
+You can test your installation by importing the jaco Python frontend in Python:

 .. code-block:: python

-    import reaxion
+    import jaco